“Dr. Hobby will see you now”. The voice jolted Henry Swinton out of a

 “David” Dr. Hobby spoke again Henry and I have important matters to

-attend to so we have to leave now.
+now.
 I want you to continue your reading

 ,all right.?